How are internet speeds measured?

 It’s not uncommon for internet service providers to throttle internet speeds when you exceed your plan’s data limit, and some have even been accused of throttling internet speeds for certain websites or activities.

-If it’s the latter, it could be time to change your plan and up your speeds.
+If it’s the latter, it could be time to change your plan and increase your speeds.
 For the former, run a speed test outside of the 7–11 p.m. busy period, then install a VPN and run the same test.
 If the speeds are similar, throttling likely isn’t the culprit.
 If they’re different, this could be a sign of throttling.

 Why is my internet slow at night?